rodrigorodrigues/microservices-design-patterns/README.md

  * **Application metrics** - All `Java microservices` are using [Spring Micrometer Prometheus](https://spring.io/blog/2018/03/16/micrometer-spring-boot-2-s-new-application-metrics-collector) - `<artifactId>micrometer-registry-prometheus</artifactId>` and NodeJS is using `express-prom-bundle`

  * **Database per service** - All services are using `MongoDB` as a separately database

+ * **Shared database** - `Redis` is used for sharing database session for services `Eureka Server, Config Server, Edge Server and Spring Boot`, login depends on users registered on `MongoDB` database

 To know more about each pattern find at [Microservice Architecture](https://microservices.io/patterns/microservices.html)